Current NSU students can visit myNSU

 Northern's professionally trained counselors are specialists in the concerns, problems, and issues of college students.
-Whether you are adjusting to college for the first time, experiencing "sophomore slumps," or are an older returning student balancing school, work and a family, you will find the staff able to help with the challenges you are facing.
+Whether a student is adjusting to college for the first time, experiencing "sophomore slumps," or is a returning student balancing school, work and a family - whatever the challenge - our staff can help.

 The Center staff has extensive experience in working with students who have concerns with: